waterbear-cloud/paco/docs/yaml-app-resources.rst

 -------------------

-Code Pipeline: Build and Deploy
+CodePipeline: Source, Build and Deploy or Stages

 .. _DeploymentPipeline: